Pierre Trudeau: Order of Canada citation

 Trudeau was appointed a Companion of the Order of Canada on June 24, 1985.
 His citation reads:

 Lawyer, professor, author and defender of human rights this statesman served as Prime Minister of Canada for fifteen years.
 Lending substance to the phrase "the style is the man", he has imparted, both in his and on the world stage, his quintessentially personal philosophy of modern politics.

 Major biographies

 In 1990, Stephen Clarkson and Christina McCall published a major biography, Trudeau and Our Times, in two volumes.
 Volume 1, The Magnificent Obsession, was the winner of the Governor General's Award.

+John English's The Life of Pierre Elliott Trudeau comes in two volumes: Volume I, Citizen of the World, 1919–1968 (2006) and Volume II: Just Watch Me, 1968–2000 (2009).

 In film

 Through hours of archival footage and interviews with Trudeau himself, the 1990 documentary Memoirs traces Trudeau's life and career.

 Trudeau's life was also depicted in two CBC Television mini-series.
 The first, Trudeau (2002, with Colm Feore in the title role), depicts his years as prime minister.
 Trudeau II: Maverick in the Making (2005, with Stéphane Demers as the young Pierre, and Tobie Pelletier as Trudeau in later years) portrays his earlier life.

 The 1999 feature-length documentary by the National Film Board of Canada (NFB) entitled Just Watch Me: Trudeau and the '70s Generation explores the impact of Trudeau's vision of Canadian bilingualism through interviews with eight Canadians on how Trudeau's concept of nationalism and bilingualism affected them personally in the 1970s.

 In the documentary mini-series The Champions directed by Donald Brittain, Trudeau was the co-subject along with René Lévesque.

 In 2001, the CBC produced a full-length documentary entitled Reflections.